 - ฿5,000 = whatever it is, you’re probably paying too much (unless you’re at L’Atelier)

-Thailand is cheap, though the locals will hide that fact from tourists whenever they can.
+Prices in Thailand are cheap, though locals will charge foreigners more whenever they can get away with it.
 Aside from traveling with a local or hiring a guide, there’s not much you can do about it.
 Don’t worry – prices will still be quite affordable, even in the tourist areas.
 On an average day, you can expect to pay around ฿300-500 on food and ฿150-250 on transportation.

 Find a detailed breakdown of average expenses in Bangkok here.